 Now that you know what approach to use to answer product design questions let's apply it to a full example.

 Try answering the question below following the BUS method we have described.
 Play both the role of the interviewer and candidate, and make decisions regarding what business objective and target user to focus on.
-Leave a comment at the bottom of the blog post with your answer.
-We will reply to every question in the comment section.
+Leave a comment at the bottom of this blog post with your answer.
+This is a great opportunity to gain some practice for your PM interviews.

 The key is to answer the question without seeing other people’s answers.
 To do so, scroll down directly to the bottom and leave your answer before reading other candidates’ proposals.